flapjack/flapjack.io/DATA_STRUCTURES.md

 ### Notification Rules

+*Note: this is currently entirely in the design phase so entirely speculative and will certainly change during subsequent design and development cycles.
+See gh-55*

 A contact may have a set of notification rules to fine tune when, and by what means, they are notified.

 ```text